-We offer free initial legal advice and also offer a Fixed Fee of £900 including VAT if you're thinking of contesting a Will.
+We offer a free initial case assessment and a Fixed Fee of £900 including VAT if you're thinking of contesting a Will.
 If we think you’ve got a successful case, we may be able to deal with it on a No Win, No Fee basis.
 Just ask us for details.

 We're happy to help

 Simpson Millar Solicitors are a national law firm with over 500 staff and offices in Bristol, Cardiff, Lancaster, Leeds, Liverpool, London and Manchester.